WHO Growth Charts for Canada

 - Anthropometric calculators for use with the WHO Growth Charts, in addition to CDC Growth Charts and a number of common syndromes:

-- A browser-based web app for plotting heights and weights for boys and girls ages 2 to 19 years, ideal for making growth charts for PowerPoint presentations
+- Apps for plotting heights and weights for boys and girls ages birth to 19 years, ideal for making growth charts for PowerPoint presentations:

 - WHO macro files for R, Stata, and SAS, CPEG revision